scds/text-analysis-2/key.md

 ![](assets/img/matplotlib-plot.png)

 Run the script - as usual, it will take some time!
-Your plot should appear in the same pane as the Variable Explorer.
+When the console has processed your script, the plot will appear in the "Plots" tab within the same pane as the Variable Explorer.
 The labels are quite tiny for the purpose, ironically, of being able to read them more easily by avoiding overlap.
 We can refer back to "entities" in the Variable Explorer if any of them are unclear.

 ![Screenshot of Variable Explorer pane showing the contextual menu for "label"](assets/img/label-values.png)